The Abduction of Figaro: Act 2

 Several days later, the men reach an unknown shore somewhere in the Turkish Empire ("God be praised").
 They meet Opec, who sings a nonsensical song while picking various tropical fruit off of a single tree ("Fish gotta swim").
 Opec tells the trio that they are at the palace of the Pasha Shaboom.
 The Pasha enters with his entourage ("Hey, make way"), and a group of dancers perform the Dance of the Seven Pails.
 Opec informs the Pasha of the three suspicious foreigners he has found, but the Pasha is clearly stoned and isn't bothered.
 After the Pasha and his company leave, Giovanni and Pecadillo express their admiration of two veiled women.
-However, the women reveal themselves as Donna Donna and Blondie in diguise and promptly leave, feeling insulted by the men's lack of fidelity ("May I introduce").
+However, the women reveal themselves as Donna Donna and Blondie in disguise and promptly leave, feeling insulted by the men's infidelity ("May I introduce").

 Blondie and Donna Donna commiserate.
 Blondie laments that there aren't any faithful men, but Donna Donna still wants a man who will be true to her ("Macho, macho").
-Pecadillo begs for Blondie's forgiveness while playing a pedal steel guitar ("You can beat me").
-Donna Donna angrily comes out, but Giovanni insists that she still has his heart.
+Pecadillo begs for Blondie's forgiveness while playing pedal steel guitar ("You can beat me").
+Donna Donna angrily chases him away, but is interrupted by Giovanni, who insists that his heart still belongs to her.
 She initially succumbs to his advances, but quickly breaks off and denounces him.
 She becomes so angry that she breaks the fourth wall, telling the orchestra's conductor that "I'm not even going to sing my aria!" before storming offstage.

 Giovanni tells Pecadillo and Schlepporello that it's time to continue their quest to rescue Figaro.
 Opec asks to join them, offering to provide a ship and crew.
 The quartet sets sail for Cuba, "the land of coconuts and rum" (Act 2 finale).